 We're just trying to find a way to live with the phenomenon without having too much harm done, says Claudia Nielsen, the Zurich city councillor for health and environment.
 We have no certainty that it will work

 out.
 What we know is we can't continue the way it worked up until now, and we also know we can't forbid it.

 The Yuan, Taiwan's legislature, has decided to hold public hearings during its next session on a controversial amendment that would allow the establishment of legal red-light areas in cities and counties in Taiwan, according to lawmakers.

 At issue is a draft amendment to the Social Order and Maintenance Act that would legalize prostitution in specially designated areas.

-Holding that the right to live with dignity was a constitutional right, the bench constituted a panel comprising senior advocates and NGOs to look into the problems faced by sex workers and give suggestions to protect their fundamental rights.
+so with dignity.
+Holding that the right to live with dignity was a constitutional right, the bench constituted a panel comprising senior advocates and NGOs to look into the problems faced by sex workers and give suggestions to protect

 The court had decided to enforce the right of sex workers after it came across a case of a brutal murder of a prostitute in Kolkata in September 1999.

 While upholding a life term for the convict who had killed the prostitute by brutally banging her head against the floor and the wall several times, the court had on February 14 directed the Centre and state governments to prepare schemes for

 providing vocational training to sex workers and sexually abused women.
 It had further sought compliance reports from the Centre and state governments.

 Society must have sympathy towards the sex workers and must not look down upon them.
 They are also entitled to a life of dignity in view of Article 21 of the Constitution, Justice Katju had observed.